singhalmanu9/JishoApp/README.md

 # Jisho

-This fork is dedicated to making the application cross-platform instead of Android-exclusive.

-A minimalistic app used to access the vast jisho.org from your mobile device.
+A minimalistic, cross-platform mobile application used to access the vast jisho.org from your mobile device.

 What's new:
 * v1.0.0 - Supports E->J and J->E searches